45 Spanish Conjunctions for Naturally Flowing Sentences

 (I like traveling.
 However, I've never been to Spain.)

 Me mintió.
 No obstante, lo perdoné.
 (He lied to me.
 However, I forgave him.)

-Está lloviendo; sin embargo, voy a ir a correr.
-(It’s raining.
-However, I’m going to go for a run.)
+Está lloviendo; sin embargo, voy a salir a correr.
+(It's raining.
+However, I'm going to go for a run.)

 Conjunctions that express purpose

-These conjunctions are used in order to say that you’ve done something so that something else can happen/be done.
+These conjunctions are used to say that something has happened/been done so that something else can happen/be done.